-In the sample above we used the Citrus archetype catalog located on the Citrus homepage.
-Citrus archetypes are also available in Maven central repository.
-So can also just use "mvn archetype:generate".
-As the list of default archetypes available in Maven central is very long you might want to filter the list with "citrus" and you will get just a few possibilities to choose from.
+In the sample above we used the Citrus archetype available in Maven central repository.
+As the list of default archetypes available in Maven central is very long, it has been filtered for official Citrus archetypes.

-We load the archetype information from "http://citrusframework.org" and choose the Citrus basic archetype.
-Now you have to define several values for your project: the groupld, the artifactId, the package and the project version.
+After choosing the Citrus quickstart archetype you have to define several values for your project: the groupId, the artifactId, the package and the project version.
 After that we are done!
 Maven created a Citrus project structure for us which is ready for testing.
 You should see the following basic project folder structure.